-This call invites those affiliated to Irish higher education institutions to share their teaching and learning scholarship, based on previously peer-reviewed publications.
+The VIT&L Scholarship Showcase invites staff affiliated to Irish higher education institutions to share their teaching and learning innovation based on enhancement initiatives and/or previously peer-reviewed publications.
 The VIT&L Week Scholarship Showcase will include work in two formats: digital posters and Gasta lightning talks.
 Colleagues can choose one of these two options for submission:

-In addition to submitting a poster, colleagues can extend their application to propose a Gasta lightning talk as part of the National Forum’s first Gasta Marathon.
-Where Gasta lightning talk proposals meet the criteria outlined in this call, they will be included in a longlist of proposals.
-Because there are only 26 scheduled slots in the Gasta Marathon, we anticipate that we will not be able to accommodate all of the longlisted proposals.
+Gasta lightning talk proposals that meet the Eligibility Criteria outlined below will be included in a longlist of proposals.
+Because there are only 26 scheduled slots in the Gasta Marathon, we anticipate that we may not be able to accommodate all of the longlisted proposals.
 As a result, the National Forum will randomly select 26 lightning talks, making every effort to ensure a range of representation across institutions, disciplines and topics.

-Confirmation of Option 1 submissions shared with proposers
+Confirmation of submissions (including decisions on Gasta proposals) shared with proposers

 08-12 November 2021